 Yes, this treatment for the belly is safe for any skin tone.
-It delivers immediate results and leaves the skin on the belly clean, smooth, refreshed and hydrated.
+It delivers immediate results and leaves the skin on the belly clean, smooth, refreshed, and hydrated.

+I recommend Hydraboost Rescue Creme for a lightweight creme that delivers soothing ingredients and exceptional moisture deep within cells.
+If you’re dealing with a lot of itching, a thicker option I recommend is Phytolipid Comfort Creme.
+This luxurious age-defying formula uses moisturizing lipids and calming plants to repair the skin’s natural defense barrier.
 The Pro Remedy Oil can also be used in place of or mixed with a cream.
 Among its many benefits, it is excellent for use on a pregnant belly to prevent stretch marks.

 Celebrity Esthetician & Skincare Expert

 As an esthetician trained in cosmetic chemistry, Renée Rouleau has spent 30 years researching skin, educating her audience, and building an award-winning line of products.
+Her hands-on experience as an esthetician and trusted skin care expert has created a real-world solution — products that are formulated for nine different types of skin so your face will get exactly what it needs to look and feel its best.
 Trusted by celebrities, editors, bloggers, and skincare obsessives around the globe, her vast real-world knowledge and constant research are why Marie Claire calls her “the most passionate skin practitioner we know.”